BlogMoving to Colombia

 The first step is the hardest — but it's worth it

 Getting your first remote job takes time and requires preparation.
 But once you have that experience on your CV, the market opens up exponentially.
-Each remote job you land opens doors to more opportunities of the same kind.
+Every remote job you land opens doors to more opportunities of the same kind.

 Comments